-How Long to Fix Your Mortgage – Generally the longer you look to fix your mortgage the higher the interest rate is.
+Generally the longer you look to fix your mortgage the higher the interest rate is.
 Therefore, if you are looking for the lowest rate possible then it’s short term fixed rate you need.

 Many people are certain of a rise in the near future.
 As such looking to a fixed-rate mortgage deal is beneficial as it offers the certainty of monthly outgoings, with no sudden rise in the monthly mortgage repayment offering peace of mind that you will be able to afford the expected monthly mortgage repayment.

-If you don’t like the idea of sorting out a remortgage so quickly then a medium-term fixed rate would be the way to go.
+If you don’t like the idea of sorting out a Remortgage in Leicester so quickly then a medium-term fixed rate would be the way to go.
 Five year fixed rates are popular and you have certainty that your monthly payments cannot increase in the foreseeable future.

 There are only a limited number of 7 and 10 year fixed rates mortgage deals on the market.
 These have always been the least popular.
-Customers tend to feel this is too long to fix in for as a lot can change in a decade!
+Customers tend to feel this is too long to fix in for as a lot can change in a decade.

-However a high proportion of home owners say they would consider longer term fixed mortgages.
+However, a high proportion of homeowners say they would consider longer-term fixed mortgages.
 (These are the most expensive fixed mortgage products available)